-“I first heard about Fields of Life in July 2001 when Reverend Trevor Stevenson visited our church as the guest speaker.
-In his introductory speech, he talked about this new organisation, Fields of Life, and the work they were doing for the communities and children in need in Uganda.
+“I first heard about Fields of Life in July 2001 when Rev. Trevor Stevenson visited our church.
+In his introductory speech, he talked about this new organisation, Fields of Life.
+He explained the work they were doing for the communities and children in need in Uganda.

 Three months later, one of the church leaders contacted me again and asked if I had made a decision.
 Before I could answer, she suggested that I take a few days off and help them with a few errands in this Fields of Life Guest House, after which I would make my decision.